How FOPP Gets It Done

 - Working with a mentor throughout the distance-learning portion, especially in the selection and development of a meaningful research project.

-- Required reading: Practice Management for Design and Environmental Professionals, by John Philip Bachner.
+- Required reading: Practice Management for Design Professionals, by John Philip Bachner.

 - John Bachner’s close review of everything each FOPP participant writes, including e-mails and texts, with hard-edged commentary designed to have an impact.

 - Role-playing throughout the distance-learning portion and at the concluding seminar, for the dispute-resolution program in particular.

 - Engaging, expert seminar instructors.